Last date modified: 2026-May-18

 1. On the Token Mapping list, click Edit.

-3. On the list of fields to the left, move over the fields that you'd like to map into the middle area.
+3. From the list of fields on the left, move the fields you want to map into the middle area using the same methods.

-You can type to filter for the fields you want but you can only map fixed-length text, long text, whole number, decimal, date, single choice, and yes/no fields.
+You can only map the following field types: fixed-length text, long text, whole number, decimal, date, single choice, and yes/no.

-4. Drag to reorder your fields/tokens in the middle area as necessary.
-Once mapped correctly, click Save.
+4. Drag to reorder your fields and tokens in the middle area as needed.

 An image of a completed Token Mapping list.

-6. With the Use Previous Mapping drop-down, you can select an existing document assembly model and Contracts will auto map the fields to tokens for you.
+Use the Use Previous Mapping drop-down to select an existing document assembly model.
+Contracts auto-maps the fields to tokens for you.

 1. Go to the Analysis Profile tab.